dimitris-karapliafis/rolypolious/README.md

 There are many good virus analysis software out there*.
 Many of them are custom made for specific virus groups, some are generalists, but most of them require complete control over the analysis process (so one or two point of entry for data).
 Apart from the input, these pipelines vary in their implementation (laguange, workflow magnement system (snakemake, nextflow...), dependecies), methodologies (tool choice for similar step like assembler), goals (e.g. specific pathogen analysis vs whole  virome analysis).
 These are other differences effect the design process and the tooling choices (such as selecting a fast nucleic based sequence search method limited to high identity, over a slow but more senstive profile or structure (amino) based search method).
 This has created some "lock in" (IMO), and I have found myself asked by people "what do you recomend for xyz" or "which pipeline should I use".
 Most people have limited time to invest in custom analysis pipeline design and so end up opting for an existing, off-the-shelve option, potentially compromising or having to align their goals with what the given software offers (if they they are already aligned - great!).
 * Checkout [awesome-rna-virus-tools](https://github.com/rdrp-summit/awesome-rna-virus-tools) for an awesome list of RNA virus (and related) software.

-### Reporting Issues and Contribution
+### Reporting Issues
-RolyPoly is hosted on GitHub (issue tracking and development) and JGI's gitlab (Documentation, releases and archiving).
 Please report bugs you find in the [Issues](https://github.com/UriNeri/rolypoly/issues) page.

-Suggestions and Contributions are welcome - either fork the repo and open a pull request or contact us directly.
+### Contribution
+All forms of contributions are welcome - please see the [CONTRIBUTING.md](./CONTRIBUTING.md) file for more details.

 ## Authors (partial list, TBD update)
 <details><summary>Click to show authors</summary>